ryankurte/jfsm/README.md

  - validate keys for all objects (not just correctness)
  - check only one "true" condition exists in the FSM
  - allow "true" events in FSMs
+ - disallow multiple transitions from the same state and event

 ##References